VivaHades/WeatherApp/README.md

-# Getting Started with Create React App
+# Weather App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+The purpose of this project is to perform a [test task](https://docs.google.com/document/d/1fXrQ7w0FncL-zPCUMdJR5tXVAmM-oYkJFUB_-xBDlO8/edit).

 ## Available Scripts